Welcome Truth-seeker

 For you, wisdom comes with knowledge.
 The gold-edged pages of a leather-bound book, with line-after-line of black print, the words a spring of shared information from some wise mind of the past.
 You value these experiences others have had, the wisdom they have accumulated and passed on.

 This vicarious wisdom is a tool you use to avoid the wrong paths you perceive others have taken.
 In this sense, you avoid the experience that would have taught you the lesson you learned from a book.
-Your wisdom centres on pre-empting the mistakes you might have made, using the past to guide you.
+Your wisdom centers on pre-empting the mistakes you might have made, using the past to guide you.

 You have a judicious wisdom: the elements of a fair judge who can consider all sides in an argument and see the evidence for what it is.
 Your experience has refined your instinct for seeing the truth.
 And while much of your wisdom is based on your sharp intellect, you can also feel the truth with your heart and find the evidence to back those feelings when it’s needed.